Documentary Movie Reviews

 4/08:

-There's a nice flow that recounts the history of how the band came to existence.
+There's a nice flow that recounts the history of how it came to existence.
 Infamous moments are covered, and all

 All in all, The Filth and the Fury is a solid documentary about the rise and fall of the Sex Pistols.